All courses must be taken for credit. Auditing is not permitted.

 Students may not attend class unless they are officially enrolled, and a class cannot be added to a student's program after it has been completed.

-Students are expected to attend their classes and laboratory periods.
+Classes take place on Columbia's Morningside campus and students are expected to attend all classes and laboratory periods.
 Instructors may take attendance into account in assessing a student's performance and may require a certain level of attendance for passing a course.
 Students are held accountable for absences incurred owing to late enrollment.

 It is the policy of the University to respect its members' religious beliefs.
 In compliance with New York State law, each student who is absent from school because of his or her religious beliefs will be given an equivalent opportunity to register for classes or make up any examination, study, or work requirements that he or she may have missed because of such absence on any particular day or days.
 No student will be penalized for absence due to religious beliefs, and alternative means will be sought for satisfying the academic requirements involved.